Demi-urge/menace_sandbox/docs/environment_generator.md

 predictions for metrics like `efficiency` or `resilience`.
 These forecasts are averaged with the most recent measurements so `adapt_presets` can pre‑emptively raise or lower CPU, memory and network limits before each sandbox iteration.

+When the environment variable `SANDBOX_PRESET_RL_PATH` points to a writable file, `adapt_presets` uses :class:`PresetRLAgent` to learn from the recorded ROI and synergy values.
+Once at least three ROI samples exist the agent predicts actions for CPU, memory, bandwidth and threat intensity.
+The learned policy is stored at the provided path so adjustments improve over time.
+If history is too short the function falls back to the heuristics described above.